 How does car depreciation work?

 Cars lose their value over time.
 Certain factors will influence how much they depreciate.
 Make and model, age, condition, mileage, ownership history, and even the vehicle's color may affect your car's value.
 A new car will typically depreciate much faster than a used car.
 But staying on top of your car's maintenance needs can preserve its value for longer.
-Use our car depreciation calculator to get an idea of how much your car may be worth over six years.

 What factors affect car depreciation?